robots-make-art-too/GROUP16_multiverse_of_madness/Group_Discussion.md

 # Base Concept Summary
 - We plan to build an immersive AR experience that changes the elements of reality.
-- Basically, we intend to use some sort of luma/colour keying algorithm to break apart foreground and background by replacing the sky and replacing that background with cosmic art pieces.
+- Basically, we intend to use some sort of luma/colour keying algorithm to break apart foreground and replacing the sky background with cosmic art pieces.
 - The background is sensitive to gyroscopic data from mobile device's sensors and moves along with it.
 - The base layer of the background would be a 3D skybox with additional layers of 3D objects and noise animations.
 - Since our theme is based on cosmic art, we have a wide window of opportunities as there are practically no limits to things we can add.